Post

 Three methods, each chosen because both backends need to do them and neither call site needs to do more.
 A handful of design choices in those few lines are worth pausing on:

 • content_type is a parameter even though LocalStorage ignores it.
-Filesystems don’t care about MIME types — but R2 does (it goes on the Content-Type HTTP response header so browsers render image/webp as an image, not a download).
+Filesystems don’t care about MIME types, but R2 does (it goes on the Content-Type HTTP response header so browsers render image/webp as an image, not a download).
 Putting the parameter on the Protocol now means R2 doesn’t need a wider interface later; LocalStorage just discards it.
-The Protocol is the union of what implementations might need.
-This is one of the few places it’s worth designing for a use case you don’t have yet.
+The Protocol is the union of what implementations might need, and this is one of the few places it’s worth designing for a use case you don’t have yet.

 • url_for is async even though LocalStorage doesn’t need to await anything.
 R2’s signed URLs require a network call or at least async-friendly crypto in some configurations; making the whole Protocol async keeps the door open.
 Async is contagious — fix the contagion at the interface level, not the call site level.